-The purpose of New Student Orientation in the College of Undergraduate Studies at Immaculata University is to empower students with a sense of confidence; introduce them to our traditions; encourage them participate in student programs, leadership opportunities, service, and scholarship.
-Our fun and engaging orientation provides students with the opportunity to expand intellectually and socially in a nurturing environment.
+The purpose of New Student Orientation in the College of Undergraduate Studies at Immaculata University is to empower students with a sense of confidence; introduce them to our traditions; encourage them in their leadership, service, and scholarship; and inspire loyalty.
+Our comprehensive and collaborative orientation provides students with the opportunity to expand intellectually and socially in a nurturing environment.